jay0x5/Aveon/README.md

 # Features
 1. ### Scattered Users:
-   User Credentials are distributed as unique Documents accross the GunDB Network.
+   User Credentials are distributed as unique Documents accross the IPFS Network.

 2. ### CAT will Login:
    No Cookies,Remember Me or Login input fields but the login part is completely seamless and secured with ClientAccessTokens[CAT] unique to each user.